mikezila/rPhalanx2/README.md

      gem install gosu

 I presume it'll work on Ruby 2.0 as well if you're using OS X or Linux, but I haven't tested it.
+Windows users can use the .exe as well, which can be used even if you don't have Ruby and Gosu installed.

 ## Known Issues
 I don't do resource loading like I should, so it might not work for you due to working directory nonsense.
 Sorry.
 I'll fix that at some point.
 If you use the included .exe on Windows it'll probably work fine.